 - Ponies in the Triptych Continuum possess feel, which allows them to pick up on active magic use and lingering traces for the workings of their own race, along with helping them learn how new tricks can be done.
 Most ponies can improve the quality of this sense through practice, although a few seem to be stuck in the basement.
 It's presumed that the Princesses possess all three versions.
 She does as well, but only one at a time.

 - In Revenge of the Energy Vampire, Nos-4-A2 can sense energy.

 - The ravenous flying beasts from Pitch Black use echolocation, which is depicted on-screen as textured pixel-clouds that take on the shapes of objects.

 - In the Tremors franchise, Graboids pinpoint their prey using sound and other vibrations, while Shriekers and Ass-Blasters use heat vision that's enhanced by blasts of heat emanating from their mouths.

-- In the Predator film series, the title aliens have infrared vision.
+- The title aliens have near-infrared vision.
 This is depicted onscreen by coloring what they see based on the temperature of objects: black = cold, white = hot, and other colors in between.